Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/delete.md

 Afterwards, let's even make a `GET` request to `/books`.
 We see that there are no more books that exist!
 Our book was successfully deleted.

 ![Screenshot of Postman featuring a request of GET to /books and a response of 200 with an empty array](../assets/api-4-read-update-delete/api-4-read-update-delete_delete-get-books-empty.png)

+We should also verify the error handling from the `validate_error` helper function behaves as expected for invalid `book_id` and non-existing `book`s.

 ### Manually Testing with `psql`